 But before we tackle some of these more subtle signs of stress in dogs, I want to take a step back for a minute to talk about why this is important when it comes to cutting your dog’s nails.

 In Top 7 Most Popular Myths about Cutting Dog Nails – Busted!
 I addressed some common beliefs about cutting dog nails.
 7 of them to be exact.

-In this post we are going to do a deep dive on just one of these.
+In this post, we are going to do a deep dive into just one of these.
 Number 5.

 “My dog tolerates nail trims so I have no problem.”

 Because so many people mistakenly believe that because their dog obediently stays to get a nail trim, calmly takes treats, or otherwise seems fine with the process, that he/she likes it.

 Even the idea of TOLERATING a nail trim bothers me.
 Is that the standard we are going for?